SS Canadiana: History

-After the completion of the Peace Bridge in 1927, which allowed automobile traffic between Buffalo and Crystal Beach, the Canadiana became less popular.
+After the completion of the Peace Bridge in 1927, which allowed automobile traffic between Buffalo and Crystal Beach, Canadiana became less popular.
 Ticket prices were kept low to attract enough passengers to make the ship profitable.
-During World War II, the Canadiana saw an increase in business due, in part, to wartime gasoline rationing.
-A British pilot with the Canadian Air Force was killed when he lost control of his aircraft while "buzzing" the Canadiana during the war.
+During World War II, Canadiana saw an increase in business due, in part, to wartime gasoline rationing.
+A British pilot with the Royal Canadian Air Force was killed when he lost control of his aircraft while "buzzing" Canadiana during the war.